 An Overview on Probate and Estate Administration Law

-Many wonder what will happen to us when we die.
-The law can’t answer that question, but it can tell us what will happen to our property.
-When someone dies, all their property, investments, stocks, accounts and debts are combined into one broad category called their estate.
+While the law can’t answer what happens when we die, it can tell us what will happen to our property.
+When someone dies, all their real property, investments, stocks, bank accounts, retirement accounts (IRAs), and debts are combined into one broad category called their estate.
 What happens from there is governed by probate and estate administration laws.

-The process of distributing someone’s property can seem straightforward, but it can be complicated if someone died without a will or if some of their family members take issue with the contents of an existing will.
+The process of distributing a decedent’s assets can seem straightforward, but it can be complicated if someone died without a will or if some of their family members take issue with the contents of an existing will.
 The following is designed to give you a brief overview of the general processes for administering someone’s estate so that you feel confident going to a lawyer with your questions.

 With a Will